PatMatSK/sort_visualiser/README.md

 Sorting visualiser
 -

+(This project was done as semestrak work at CTU FIT BI-PYT)

 This program displays sorting algorithms.
 You can run algorithm to see how it works, or go step by step.
 I have chosen 2 quadratic(Bubble sort, Select sort) and 2 logarithmic algorithms(Quick sort, Merge sort).
 Stepping quadratic algorithms shows one step of inner loop, while